 Music System and TV

-25. A member may select cassettes to be played from the catalogue, which will be shown to
+26. A member may select cassettes to be played from the catalog, which will be shown to him on request.

 Hours, Fees, Games Subscription Etc.